 - Generated documents are starting points that require professional review and organizational adaptation before implementation.

-- The AI does not have access to an organization's internal documents, existing policies, or proprietary data unless explicitly uploaded by the user within a project.
+- The AI does not have access to an organization's internal documents, existing policies, or proprietary data unless explicitly uploaded by the user to a project.

 Governance Frameworks Applied